LuthfiNassir/StreamPlex-Netflix_Dashboard/README.md

 > Launch the dashboard and upload the downloaded CSV file to explore Netflix content insights.

 ## Contributing:
-Contributions to the Netflix content insights project are encouraged!
+Contributions to the StreamPlex project are encouraged!
 Whether it's enhancing existing features, adding new functionalities, or fixing bugs, feel free to contribute by opening an issue or submitting a pull request. &#x1F917;

 Original Dataset: [Dataset](https://www.kaggle.com/datasets/rahulvyasm/netflix-movies-and-tv-shows)